SEGVeenstra/etos/etos/README.md

-Etos is an event-driven application management solution.
+Etos is an event-driven application state management solution, focussed on simplicity.

 ```
 NOTE:
-This package is still in development and I discourage anyone from using it in production production software!
+This package is still in development and I discourage anyone from using it in production software!

 BUT, if you're just going to experiment and need a quick and easy way to manage state, be my guest to use Etos.
 I would love to get your feedback!
 ```